 3 States of Man – Kayika is the physical action, Vaachika is spoken words and Manasika is thoughts or mind

-3 states of Divinity – These denote the three state of Lord Shiva namely, Arupa, Rupa Arupa and Sarupa.
-These mean without form, form without form and with form, respectively.
+3 states of Divinity – These denote the three states of Lord Shiva namely, Arupa, Rupa Arupa, and Sarupa.
+These mean without form, form without form, and with form, respectively.

 There can be other theories too, but the above are more popular ones.

-Since Lord Shiva is considered to be destroyer it is believed that when he uses damru it implies destruction or Pralaya.
+Since Lord Shiva is considered to be a destroyer it is believed that when he uses Damru it implies destruction or Pralaya.

 Babas or sadhus commonly worship Lord Shiva.
 Many of these babas reside in jungles away from the human settlements.
-Many of these babas carry trishul with them.
-There is always mystery around such babas with respect to their practices.
-More about Sadhus and babas in future post
+Many of these Babas carry Trishul with them.
+There is always a mystery around such Babas with respect to their practices.
+More about Sadhus and Babas in a future post